The disappearance of the valuable Rainforest

 3 to 5 cups a day will decrease the risk of Alzheimer’s and dementia by a huge 65%.

 A new study from Indiana University shows it has identified 24 compounds, including caffeine, which holds an enzyme to protect the brain from dementia.

 Guarana works like coffee to keep you awake but the entire day without the negative effect of having the jitters.

-Miuria Puama is a tree that grows up to be 5 meters tall they use it for treating erectile dysfunction and said to increase your libido.
+Miuria Puama is a tree that grows up to be 5 meters tall.
+They use it for treating erectile dysfunction and is said to increase your libido.
 It might also have a positive effect in treating Alzheimer’s disease and improving energy and general health.

 Cinchona Tree (quinine) the bark is used for treating malaria.
 In old times there was such a demand for it that this tree nearly disappeared.
 In the 1880s, traders took the tree to Java/Indonesia where big plantations were set up.
 Later on, they took some species back to South America to avoid extinction.